 - Poor communication.
 Mediation is for spouses who believe that despite their differences they can keep the communication lines open.
 If you and your spouse can’t talk without arguing, mediation might not be for you.

 When you fall into the above traps, mediation tends to be unsuccessful.
 However, if you and your spouse can approach the mediation process with an honest desire to compromise and make important decisions about the divorce, the chances of a successful mediation are much higher.

 If you’re considering a divorce in Fresno, it’s important to consider all your options before moving forward.
-Speaking with an experienced divorce mediator in Fresno who knows California statutes and how they may affect your case can help you decide what’s best for you.
+Speaking with an experienced divorce mediator in Fresno and San Diego who knows California statutes and how they may affect your case can help you decide what’s best for you.

 Rebecca Medina is a qualified family law attorney and a trained mediator who has the experience, compassion and skill necessary to help you and your spouse mediate your divorce.
-Give us a call today at (559) 785-3295 or contact us online.
+Give us a call today at 559-324-5427 in Fresno or 858-285-4315 in San Diego, or contact us online.